tripack45/VG101_SU16-15/RC Manualscript/rc4.md

 The software is easy to use out of the box.

-This sofware provides much advanced functionality to dramatically speed up coding.
+This software provides much advanced functionality to dramatically speed up coding.

 ### Visual Studio Code
 ![VS Code](vscode.png)